acha-bill/go-identity/README.md

 More:
 - The handler accepts and returns `application/json`
 - It also uses `POST` http method.
 We used `POST` intead of `GET` to bypass the hassle of url escaping/unescaping the base64 document hash that will be passed to it.
+- The current user ID is passed as a request header as `userID`.

 ### Document Hash
 This represents the hash of a document.